Fire Shelter Test & Safety

 • CAN/ULC S101-14, “Standard Methods of Fire Endurance Tests of Building Construction and Materials” (CAN/ULC S101)

-These tests subject the sample to three hours of direct heat at temperatures up to 2000°F, which is much more intense than a typical wildfire burn.
+These tests subject the sample to on hour of direct heat at temperatures up to 2000°F, which is much more intense than a typical wildfire burn.
 Wildfires can reach 2000°F, but for a shorter duration of time.

 Third-Party Certification

-Since there is currently no standard for a wildfire environment, our team is working with certification professionals to establish the evaluation criteria by which a FORT could be certified for refuge from wildfires.
+Since there is currently no standard for a wildfire environment, our team is working with certification professionals to establish the evaluation criteria by which a FORT could be a certified residential wildfire shelter.

 Our website uses cookies